Smart And Simple Ways To Fix A Chipped Tooth

 Types of Fixes

 It’s never recommended to fix a chipped tooth yourself, even if it may seem like an easy way to resolve your issue.
 If you do chip your tooth, you may experience some pain and discomfort, so you can take painkillers or even use mouthwash to help cleanse and remove anything trapped.
 If the issue is much more serious and has caused bleeding, you may want to consult an emergency dentist.
 If the chipped tooth is not causing any discomfort and it is the aesthetic you want to improve, these are the simplest ways a dentist can help:

 Bonding the Tooth – a composite resin is used to create a mould of the chipped tooth and from here create an accurate fitting that matches the tooth.
 This is normally ideal for small chips and is simple to do, lasting for many years.

 Veneers – these are porcelain covers that are placed in front of the chipped tooth and are usually ideal for larger chips.
 These are also long-lasting and will provide a natural smooth finish.

-Dental Implants – for severe cases of chipped teeth, dental implants will require the chipped tooth to be removed and replaced.
-This can be the most expensive option so generally will only be recommended if other options aren’t possible.
+Dental Implants – for severe cases of chipped teeth, Dental Implants will probably be required, wherein the chipped tooth would be removed and replaced.

 Crowns – Similar to veneers, crowns will cover the whole chipped tooth rather than just the front.
 Crowns are usually a good option if the tooth is badly damaged as they will also protect the nerve.